 History of Chikankari

-Chikan name is originated from a Persian term called Chakin that means Kashitakaari (embroidery).
+Chikan name is originated from a Persian term called Chikan that means Kashidakari (embroidery).

 Nur Jahan wife of Jahangir, a very talented lady started this craft of replicating the beautiful eccentric carvings done on the walls of the empire to the fabric with the help of needle and thread.
 She taught the art to several villagers.
 From then, the villagers started making Do-palli topis (caps) and Angarkhas and decorated it with intricate designs using combinations of Chikankari stitches.
 They followed a trend of gifting these hand-made topis and Angarkhas to Nawab Wajid Ali Shah.